kinode-dao/kinode-book/src/cookbook/manage_child_processes.md

 ...
 ```
 To start a child process, use the [`spawn()`](https://docs.rs/kinode_process_lib/latest/kinode_process_lib/fn.spawn.html) function from [`kinode_process_lib`](https://github.com/kinode-dao/process_lib).
-The following example demonstrates a basic parent process whose sole function is to spawn a child process and grant it the ability to send messages using `http_client`:
+The following example demonstrates a basic parent process whose sole function is to spawn a child process and grant it the ability to send messages using `http-client`:
 ```rust
 {{#includehidetest ../../code/spawn/parent/src/lib.rs}}
 ```